Right to Information Day 2018

 We can build better trust through better service delivery and RTI can assist us to do so.
 All of our staff are required to comply with the RTI Act and the IP Act in all aspects of their work.
 The Public Trustee of Queensland's administrative access arrangements and the Publication Scheme: http://www.pt.qld.gov.au/site-footer/right-to-information/published-information/ are examples of how we can proactively release information to individuals and the community.

-You can find out more about your information rights here: http://www.pt.qld.gov.au/site-footer/right-to-information/ or you can visit the Office of the Information Commissioner's website at: https://www.oic.qld.gov.au/ to access a range of resources.
+You can find out more about information rights here: www.pt.qld.gov.au/site-footer/right-to-information/ by visiting the Office of the Information Commissioner's website at: www.oic.qld.gov.au to access a range of resources; or by contacting the Public Trustee by email: firstname.lastname@example.org